earth-insights/DescribeEarth/README.md

 ### Training

 Following Qwen2.5-VL baseline, do the following to train on DE-dataset / your own dataset:

 1. Edit `Qwen2.5-VL/qwen-vl-finetune/qwenvl/data/__init__.py` for the Path to the Formatted dataset.
+2. Download pretrained weights (merged checkpoint of Qwen2.5-VL-3B and RemoteCLIP-vit-b32) from [huggingface]().
-2. `bash script/sft.sh` under `Qwen2.5-VL/qwen-vl-finetune`
+3. `bash script/sft.sh` under `Qwen2.5-VL/qwen-vl-finetune`

 ### Evaluating